-- 1. Since only cities and counties have land use authority to impose development impact fees as a condition of project approval, the District's proposed fee must be adopted by the County on behalf of the District. - 2.
-The District should establish a new fire impact fee to fairly allocate the costs of providing fire protection facilities, apparatus, and equipment to new development. - 3.
-The District's new fire impact fee should be adopted and implemented in accordance with the applicable provisions of the Mitigation Fee Act (Government Code § 66000 et al.). - 4.
+- 1. Since only cities and counties have land use authority to impose development impact fees as a condition of project approval, the District's updated fee must be adopted by the County on behalf of the District. - 2.
+The District should establish an updated fire impact fee to fairly allocate the costs of providing fire protection facilities, apparatus, and equipment to new development. - 3.
+The District's updated fire impact fee should be adopted and implemented in accordance with the applicable provisions of the Mitigation Fee Act (Government Code § 66000 et al.). - 4.
 Fee revenue should be used to fund only the cost of new and expanded facilities, apparatus, vehicles, and equipment to serve new development and up to 18% of an apparatus and vehicle replacement. - 5.
 The District and the County should comply with the annual reporting requirements under Government Code § 66006(b). - 6.
 Following the fifth fiscal year after the first deposit of fee revenue and every five years thereafter, the District should comply with the reporting requirements under Government Code § 66001(d). - 7.
 This Nexus Study and fee program must be updated at least every eight years.
 The next Nexus Study update is due no later than January 1, 2033. - 8.
-The cost estimates presented in this Nexus Study are in January 2024 dollars.
-The fire impact fee should be adjusted automatically without further action by the District Board or the County Board of Supervisors on the first day of each fiscal year by the previous calendar percentage change in the Engineering News-Record Construction Cost Index for the San Franciso Bay Area, or its successor publication.
+The fire impact fee should be adjusted annually based on the net percentage change in the Engineering News-Record Construction Cost Index for the San Francisco Bay Area (or its successor publication).
+The initial adjustment should reflect the change in the index from January 2024 to the most recent fiscal year.
+Subsequent adjustments should be based on the change in the index during each preceding fiscal year.